The Bail Bonding Process in Georgia

 Sometimes, a licensed driver charged with a misdemeanor may surrender his or her license in lieu of bail, up to $1,000, after he or she has been incarcerated for at least five days.

 If you are enlisted in the military, in certain circumstances, your commanding officer may be able to sign for your release.

 Some auto clubs will also post a bond up to $1000 for their customers.

 Act Now If Your Family Member is incarcerated:

 If your loved-one is in jail, call us once you have arranged for their release.
 If you have questions about the bonding process, call us.
 We are always happy to provide advice.
 However, we cannot recommend a particular bonding company.

-Richard Lawson is a former Prosecutor with nearly 20 years experience defending the rights of people charged with DUI in Georgia.
+Richard Lawson is a former Prosecutor with more than 25 years experience defending the rights of people charged with DUI in Georgia.
 He is the top-rated and most reviewed law office in Georgia.
 Our reviews can be found on Avvo.
 Call 24/7 for immediate legal help.